Coursera is an online platform that provides university-caliber educational content in a convenient, accessible, low-cost digital environment.

 At the end of the specialization, you’ll earn a Specialization Certificate.

 Currently, Coursera offers just under 20 courses relating to Game Design and Development.
 This includes four specializations.

-There are certainly courses available to you if you already know your way around game design and you’re looking to hone your skills.
+There are certain courses available to you if you already know your way around game design and you’re looking to hone your skills.
 But in this article, we’re going to focus on the top three game design courses on Coursera for beginners.

 Online Learning for Beginners

 Some courses require as little as 2 to 3 hours per week of videos and readings (might be more when you factor in your time on assignments).
-That kind of workload is pretty light, and potentially manageable with a full time job.
+That kind of workload is pretty light and potentially manageable with a full-time job.

 It’s an opportunity to try something new and learn new skills without having to cut the safety nets in your life.

 Let’s take a look at the best Game Design course options for beginners.